alberand/Blog/content/setup_zephyr_for_stm32.md

 Title: Setup Zephyr OS for STM32 Nucleo
 Date: 15.02.2020
-Modified: 15.02.2020
+Modified: 01.03.2020
 Status: published
 Tags: stm32, zephyr
+Keywords: stm32, zephyr
-Authors: Andrey Albershtein
+Author: Andrey Albershtein
 Summary: Setting up and running Zephyr RTOS for STM32 Nucleo
-lang: en
+Lang: en
+Image: images/zephyr-logo.jpg

 A few month ago I get a free STM32 Nucleo board from ST Microelectronics at Nuremberg's [Embedded World][3].
 I was thinking about buying one but didn't have any